Imgkl/EventFlux/README.md

     reconnectConfig: ReconnectConfig(
         mode: ReconnectMode.linear, // or exponential,
         interval: Duration(seconds: 5),
+        reconnectHeaders: {
+          /// If you want to send custom headers during reconnect which are different from the initial connection
+          /// If you don't want to send any headers, you can skip this, initial headers will be used }
         maxAttempts: 5, // or -1 for infinite,
         onReconnect: () {
           // Things to execute when reconnect happens